 In pursuing a compatible redevelopment of 22 Weber St W, we wrestled with remaining true to our values of pursuing equitability and sustainability.
 How to support affordable housing, protect our countryside and protect our architectural heritage and ensure fairness in land-use designations and zoning via appropriate transitions?

-The affordable housing question evaporated upon investigation.
-This proposed development will not help ease the affordable housing1 crisis.
+The development, as proposed by the applicant, would not have eased the affordable housing1 crisis.
 The applicant states, via their agent, “While the Owner plans on submitting a Draft Plan of Condominium application in the future, the tenure is still to be determined.
-Regardless of tenure, an important aspect of the project is to provide housing at an attainable price.”2 The applicant, in aiming at ‘attainable’ rather than affordable housing, is confirming that their pricing will be out of reach to 60% of Kitchener’s population.3 Approving the proposal would not address the affordable housing crisis, would preclude the possibility of affordable housing being built at 22 Weber St W and would render the neighbourhood less inclusive.4
+Regardless of tenure, an important aspect of the project is to provide housing at an attainable price.”2 The applicant, in aiming at ‘attainable’ rather than affordable housing, is confirming that their pricing will be out of reach to 60% of Kitchener’s population.3

-The intensification question similarly evaporates.
-Neighbours would be pleased to see 22 Weber St W intensified within the limits of municipal legislation.5 Replacement of the existing surface parking lot with a compatible build would enhance the streetscape and make the neighbourhood more vibrant, safe, equitable and sustainable.
+Neighbours would be pleased to see 22 Weber St W intensified in accordance with municipal legislation.4 Replacement of the existing surface parking lot with a compatible build would enhance the streetscape and make the neighbourhood more vibrant, safe, equitable and sustainable.

 Footnotes